princeruganji/Assembly_Language_Lab1.-2-/README.md

 - Blinking of a **single LED** connected to RA3
 - Blinking of **three LEDs** connected to RA1, RA2, and RA3, either sequentially or individually depending on program logic

-An infinite loop ensures that the LEDs continue blinking indefinitely, as required by the assignment.
+An infinite loop ensures that the LEDs continue blinking indefinitely.

 ## Hardware and Simulation Setup
 In accordance with the assignment instructions, the Proteus simulation includes: